 424-270-5427 | firstname.lastname@example.org

 Hello and welcome!
 I'm Sepideh.
-As a psychotherapist and consultant, I help men and women entrepreneurs and high achievers in the Beach Cities, Greater Los Angeles, and beyond become their most powerful, connected, and effective selves so they can move their lives forward.
+As a psychotherapist and coach, I help men and women entrepreneurs and high achievers in the Beach Cities, Greater Los Angeles, and beyond become their most powerful, connected, and effective selves so they can live meaningful and satisfying lives.

 What I do best

 I'm great at helping high-achieving men and women who are struggling with anxiety, depression, substance abuse, and relationship issues.
 I also love to work with entrepreneurs, particularly those who are open to learning new ways of dealing with the emotions and communication issues that get in the way of their success.

 If you're a member of either (or both) of these groups, you're probably really hard on yourself and don't like to ask for help.
 And that's probably worked out pretty well for you, until, for whatever reason, it stopped working.